Visits to the end-of-life Centres

 “they have come all this way, they have paid all this money, how can they be sure this is for real and not just a myth ?”

 Athanasios was launched in the middle of March 2025.
 When I visited them in Basel five weeks later, they had completed their first eighteen applications for Assisted Voluntary Deaths (AVDs).
-This was an impressive start.
+By the end of 2025 they had completed 82.
+This is an impressive start.

 However, the team already had a great deal of experience.
 Carlos Cabrera had been a senior nurse at Pegasos – it was his job to insert the cannula into a patient’s arm and to ensure that all equipment was working properly.
 Sylviane Geist had also worked for Pegasos and before that had helped Erika Preisig at Lifecircle.
 Flemming Scholaart is Chairman of the Danish Right to Die Society and has many years’ experience of helping people to go to Switzerland for an AVD.
 They work with two medical doctors and three psychiatrists, all of whom have also worked either for Pegasos or Lifecircle.
 The evaluation of each application involves six staff members altogether, starting with an individual “personal advisor”.